top of page

 REV. EUSTACIA MOFFETT MARSHALL, PhD

-Dr. Marshall has served in full-time pastoral ministry for 18 years in North Carolina, New Jersey, and Pennsylvania.
+Dr. Marshall brings nearly two decades of pastoral ministry, having served congregations in North Carolina, New Jersey, and Pennsylvania.
 A gifted preacher, writer, and musician, she has contributed to the African American Lectionary, and her sermons have been published in The African American Pulpit (Fall 2009) and These Sisters Can Say It (Volume 2).
-Before entering pastoral ministry, she served in full-time music ministry at Elmwood United Presbyterian Church and interned at Sony Music during her college summers.
-Deeply invested in how faith communities steward their resources, Dr. Marshall holds a real estate license in North Carolina and previously served as Chair of the Board of Trustees for the Presbyterian Foundation—one of the largest religious foundations in North America.
-She made history as the Foundation’s first Black woman and one of its youngest chairs in over 200 years.
-She currently serves as a trustee at Princeton Theological Seminary.
+Before entering pastoral ministry, she served in full-time music ministry at Elmwood United Presbyterian Church and interned at Sony Music during her college summers—experiences that continue to shape her appreciation for worship, creativity, and excellence.

 Dr. Marshall earned a Bachelor of Arts in Psychology with a minor in Human Biology from Stanford University.
-She holds a Master of Divinity from Princeton Theological Seminary, where she received a record number of academic, ecclesiastical, and leadership awards, including the Presbyterian Leadership Award, Wailey’s Prize for New Testament, and the John T. Galloway Prize in Expository Preaching, among others.
+She holds a Master of Divinity from Princeton Theological Seminary, where she received a record number of academic, ecclesiastical, and leadership awards, including the Presbyterian Leadership Award, Wailey’s Prize for New Testament, and the John T. Galloway Prize in Expository Preaching.
 As a Forum for Theological Exploration (FTE) Fellow, she traveled to Nairobi, Kenya to study global worship and youth ministry.
-She holds a Ph.D. in Leadership Studies from North Carolina A&T State University through the Samuel DeWitt Proctor Adult Education and Leadership Studies program.
+She also holds a Ph.D. in Leadership Studies from North Carolina A&T State University through the Samuel DeWitt Proctor Adult Education and Leadership Studies program.

 • TikTok